-In the 1970s, JDB engaged in anti-From the mid-1980s, pressing pollution measures, regional and needs arose for increased domes urban development, and other tic demand and an industrial structural shift against a background addressing quality of life and of aggravating trade friction with other countries.
-JDB focused on regional inequality issues in tune support for social capital improve ment, creative technological development, and industrial trans-
+From the mid-1980s, pressing needs arose for increased domestic demand and an industrial structural shift against a background of aggravating trade friction with other countries.
+JDB focused on support for social capital improvement, creative technological development, and industrial transformation and other issues.